ludobox/ludobox/docs/rpi.md

 # Install the software

-Check for your local IP on your router
+Check for your local IP on your router / define an alias

 Connect to your pi